Active Directory Certificate Services CA Integration for RDP

 Manage the CA

-After you have added the CA and set a certificate-based server to use it, you may manage the CA and review its settings on the Certificate Authorities tab of the Settings > Credentials Management page in the Admin UI.
+After you have added the CA and set a certificate-based server to use it, you may manage the CA and review its settings on the Certificate Authorities tab of the Settings > Secrets Management page in the Admin UI.
 You may select the CA from the list or click its Details button to view diagnostics, update its settings, or delete the CA configuration.

 The Diagnostics tab shows all the nodes (gateways and relays) that are configured to access the CA, as well as health information for the nodes.